 A companion volume toThe Hebrew types published in 2010.
 The Jericho Press collection includes most of the Monotype Greeks in academic use, as well as Proctor's famous type of 1903 (see Lancelot Andrewes and Archimedes above) and 'Alexandrian' and 'Sussex' uncials (the latter perhaps never before shown).
 Along with the specimen showings, the book includes some previously unpublished information on the history of Monotype New Hellenic, and of Will Carter's Greek type designed (but never produced) for the Cambridge University Press.

-Sixty-five numbered copies.
-This book is presently at the binders' and should be available in August 2014.
-Postage is free on orders received before the end of August.
+Sixty numbered copies.
+This book is now ready.
+U.K. postage is free on orders received before the end of August.

 $75 or £45.